TracksApp/tracks/tracks/doc/manual.markdown

 ### Visit Tracks in a browser [signup_install] ###

 Visit `http://0.0.0.0:3000/signup` in a browser (or whatever URL and port was reported when you started the server in the step above) and chose a user name and password for admin user.
 Once logged in as admin, you can add other (ordinary level) users.
+If you need to access Tracks from a mobile/cellular phone browser, visit `http://yourdomain.com/mobile/`.
+This mobile version is a special, lightweight version of Tracks, designed to use on a mobile browser.

 ### Customise Tracks [customise_install] ###